Federated Learning: Revolutionizing AI Agent Development for Enhanced Privacy and Scalability

 - Improve in-vehicle machine learning at scale, enhancing safety and efficiency.

 These diverse applications highlight FL's versatility.
-Next, we'll explore the challenges and considerations of federated learning.
+Next, we'll explore the challenges and future trends in federated learning.

 Challenges and Future Trends